savioroney/hells-triangle/README.md

         Then should return the value: 26

-Run in the features directory:
+Run the command in the features directory:

     cucumber

 ### Unit Test

-To run the unit test of the solution, run:
+Run the command to execute the unit test:

     ruby -I test src/test/models/triangle_test.rb